mangaki/mangaki/README.md

     ./mangaki/manage.py loaddata ../fixtures/{partners,seed_data}.json
     ./mangaki/manage.py ranking    # Compute the anime/manga ranking pages.
 Should be done regularly.
+    ./mangaki/manage.py index      # Compute the search indexes.
+Should be done once in a while.
     ./mangaki/manage.py top --all  # Compute the Top 20 directors, etc. Should be done regularly. py.test mangaki/               # Run all tests